delabassee/cargotracker-svn-/readme.txt

 * Open the source code directory in NetBeans - it's just a Maven project, NetBeans will do the rest for you.
 As noted in the site instructions on NetBeans, you may get a few spurious errors due to reported NetBeans bugs.
-  Just ignore them and proceed with building the application.
+  Just ignore them and proceed with clean/building the application.
-* After the project is built (which will take a while the very first time), simply run it via GlassFish 4.
+* After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via GlassFish 4.

 It's best to use Chrome for the application since it has the best support for HTML 5 forms, but any HTML 5 capable browser is fine.
 There are some known